How Should I Take WAKIX?

 Titration can take time, but it's important for you and your healthcare provider to find the dose that's right for you.

 Always take WAKIX exactly as your healthcare provider has prescribed.
+If you have any questions, talk with your healthcare provider.

-What should I expect with WAKIX?
+What Should I Expect With WAKIX?

 When starting a medication, especially one for a chronic disorder like narcolepsy, it is important to talk to your healthcare provider so he or she can help you understand what to expect with treatment.